Shinga13/voting-bot/DOCUMENTATION.md

 Manually unregisters a voter.
 Denies this user to vote.
 Already cast roles will become invalid when the vote ends.
 ### Parameters
 - `voter` (required): User to unregister.

+# vote-archive
+## view
+### Description
+Displays archived vote.
+Also displays vote rationales of that vote if the `show-rationales` setting is enabled.